What are the participation requirements?

 - The amount of time it takes to receive reimbursement varies; reimbursement is often not issued before tuition is due for your next class; therefore, you cannot rely on or wait for your reimbursement in order to fund your next scheduled course

-- CNS reimbursements are now sent to UD and will appear as a credit on your UD financial account.
+- CNS reimbursements are sent to UD and will appear as a credit on your UD financial account.
 Please contact Student Financial Services if you have questions about how to apply your credit.

 Do I need to take the PRAXIS II Test?